Can Reishi improve Sleep?

 What Other Benefits Do Reishi Extracts Have?

 The most important one when it comes to sleep is a reduction in anxiety and stress.
-It also has an anti-inflammatory effect and boosts the immune system.
-Reishi is one of those adaptogens that you can take daily It helps me get better overall sleep and improves my immunity at the same time.
+It also has an soothing effect and boosts the body's natural systems.
+Reishi is one of those functional mushrooms that you can take daily It helps me get better overall sleep and improves my daily wellness at the same time.

 References: